JustJakeSeymour/lunch-and-learn/README.md

 POST /api/v1/users
 ```
 Endpoint for user creation.
 Must send user information as JSON payload in body of request.
+*Note: for this project, users are simply a generated key that is matched in future requests.
 ```
 POST /api/v1/favorites
 ```